 Above: In the outdoor dining room, hand cast concrete pavers of varied sizes are set in gravel to create a loose naturalistic look; it feels more expansive than a tightly woven grid of pavers.

 Above: Hardenbergia violacea 'Happy Wanderer' (Purple Vine Lilac) is an exuberant, bushy perennial in this climate.
 I actually pulled the shrub out of the garden at my house a few years back after it threatened to eat the front porch.
-Here, though, it was charming; carefully thinned and shaped, it has been trained as a topiary against a wall.
+Here, though, it was charming, carefully thinned and espaliered against a wall.
 (N.B.: For a tamer option, see "Indoor Vines as House Plants.")

 Above: A Meyer lemon tree that Ms. Hecht installed in the garden to replace an apple tree that was lost because of an irrigation break.
 "In a garden, you are going to lose things," she says.
 (N.B.: To learn how to grow your own indoor lemon tree, see "DIY: Potted Indoor Citrus Trees.")